ycpcs/cs320-spring2016/syllabus.md

 Assignments and labs will be posted as zip files on the course web page, <http://ycpcs.github.io/cs320-spring2016/>.

+Written assignments will be created and submitted via shared Google Docs.

-Assignments will be submitted using the server <https://cs.ycp.edu/marmoset/>.
+Programming assignments and labs will be submitted using the server <https://cs.ycp.edu/marmoset/>.
 You will receive an email containing the username and password you should use for this server.

 ### Academic Integrity